 The fuel filter assembly has a fuel strainer to remove larger particles from the fuel and a filter canister to remove the smaller particles.
-The fuel strainer and the filter canister should be renewed at the same time.
+The fuel strainer can be cleaned, but the fuel filter must be renewed.

-- 1 Thoroughly clean the outside surfaces of the fuel filter assembly. - 2 Use a strap wrench or similar tool to loosen the filter canister, and remove the canister. - 3 Use a 29 mm (1 1 / ${8}$ in) socket spanner to remove the plastic cover (A5) from the fuel strainer.
-Remove the strainer (A3) and the 'O' ring (A4) from the cover. - 4 Fit a new strainer and a new 'O' ring to the cover and fit the cover to the filter head.
+1 Thoroughly clean the outside surfaces of the fuel filter assembly.

+2 Use a strap wrench or similar tool to loosen the filter canister, and remove the canister.

+3 Use a 29 mm (1 $^{1}/{8}$ in) socket spanner to remove the plastic cover (A5) from the fuel strainer.
+Remove the strainer (A3) and the 'O' ring (A4) from the cover.

+4 Fit a new strainer (A3) and a new 'O' ring to the cover and fit the cover to the filter head.